 20th Floor

-To report illegal cannabis activities in Hamilton, contact the Hamilton Police Department, the Ohio Board of Pharmacy, or the Ohio Department of Commerce.
+To report illegal cannabis activities in Hamilton, contact the Hamilton Police Department or the Division of Cannabis Control of the Ohio Department of Commerce.